Best Tips for Sellers & Buyers

 Helping buyers fall in love with your property takes more than running the vacuum and fluffing the pillows – it’s all about de-cluttering, repairing, updating, and depersonalizing.
 It can be as simple as changing the room’s color or as drastic as gutting and updating the bathroom.

-When you prepare your home for sale, imaging being a buyer and walk through your home like it’s the first time.
+When you preparing your home for sale, imagine being a buyer and walk through your home like it’s the first time.
 The goal is to make potential buyers to become overwhelmed with the “Wow!” factor.
 You want the buyers to walk in and say, “This is where I’ll curl up with my favorite book.”
 Or “This is where I’ll entertain the boss, or relatives for Thanksgiving!”
 Or “This is where the kids will play and that is where we will relax and watch TV!”

 The right Home Staging will feature the home and not the occupants and their personal items.
 Remember, you will only get one opportunity to make a positive first impression with potential buyers.